-Gastroesophageal reflux disease (commonly known as GERD or GORD) is a condition in which stomach acid leaks backwards up the esophagus (the tube between mouth and stomach).
+Gastroesophageal reflux disease, commonly known as GERD or GORD, is a condition in which stomach acid leaks backwards up the esophagus, the tube between the mouth and stomach.
 It is a common condition, especially in people over the age of 40 and pregnant women.
 People who smoke and/or regularly drink alcohol, and those who are obese are also more likely to develop GERD.

 Common symptoms include a burning pain in the chest (heartburn) and an acidic taste in the mouth.
-The symptoms of GERD can be managed through diet and lifestyle changes (for example, losing weight, quitting smoking and/or reducing alcohol intake) and by taking medications to reduce stomach acidity.
-Gastroesophageal reflux disease can be effectively managed and usually causes no long-term problems.
+The symptoms of GERD can be managed through diet and lifestyle changes, for example, losing weight, quitting smoking and/or reducing alcohol intake, and by taking medications to reduce stomach acidity.
+Gastroesophageal reflux disease can generally be effectively and well managed and usually causes no long-term problems.

 Gastroesophageal reflux disease (GERD) vs. Gastroesophageal reflux

-It is important to recognise the difference between gastroesophageal reflux disease (GERD) and gastroesophageal reflux, also known as acid reflux.
-Both conditions occur when the contents of the stomach back up into the esophagus, however, simple gastroesophageal reflux rarely causes symptoms or complications, occurs in healthy people and, to a certain extent, is considered quite normal.
+It is important to recognize the difference between gastroesophageal reflux disease (GERD) and gastroesophageal reflux, also known as acid reflux.
+Both conditions occur when the contents of the stomach back up into the esophagus.
+However, simple gastroesophageal reflux rarely causes symptoms or complications, occurs in healthy people and, to a certain extent, is considered quite normal.
 GERD, on the other hand, leads to symptoms such as those cited above, as well as other problems, like inflammation of the esophagus, the passage between the throat and the stomach.

 Heartburn is the most common symptom of GERD.
-It is usually experienced as a burning sensation in the center of the chest which may spread to the throat.
-Typically, heartburn is experienced following meals, though it may also be triggered by lying down or bending over and can, in some cases, occur at night, especially when lying flat without the head raised on a pillow.
+It is usually experienced as a burning or sharp sensation in the center of the chest which may spread to the throat.
+Typically, heartburn follows a meal, though it may also be triggered by lying down or bending over.
+In some cases, heartburn may occur at night, especially when lying flat without the head raised on a pillow.